erikpt/SpotifySongNameApp/README.md

 1. Launch OBS
 2. Launch SpotifySongNameApp.exe
 3. Move the app where you'd like.
 It's currently set to be the top-most window, so if you don't want it to interfere, move it to the edge of your monitor or to a secondary screen.
 Note: You'll have to click and drag the black background.
 Don't try to drag by the Spotify logo or the text.
-3. Add a WindowCapture object for [SpotifySongNameApp.exe]Form1
+4. Add a WindowCapture object for [SpotifySongNameApp.exe]: Form1
+5. Profit!

 ### To quit the app
 Right-click the taskbar icon and choose close.